RichieGarafola/NFA-NotFinancialAdvice/Resources/Project3 Installation Guide.md

 5. If your browser is Chrome, and you continue to render blank plots after completing the previous 4 steps, try updating Chrome.
 Instructions for this can be found [here](https://support.google.com/chrome/answer/95414?co=GENIE.Platform%3DDesktop&hl=en).

-If you have issues with project3 or Jupyter Lab, you may need to update your Conda environment.
-Follow the steps below to update the environment and then go back to the install guide to complete a fresh installation of project3.
+If you have issues with NFA or Jupyter Lab, you may need to update your Conda environment.
+Follow the steps below to update the environment and then go back to the install guide to complete a fresh installation of NFA.

 1. Deactivate your current Conda environment.
 This is required in order to update the global Conda environment.
 Be sure to quit any running applications such as Jupyter prior to deactivating the environment.